aspic2/brave-auto-reporting/README.md

   - a credentials.json file

 ## GETTING STARTED

+You can run this program from bash with run-auto-reporting.
+(The script redirects to this projects base directory, so no need to worry about where you run the script from.)

+Or you can run it directly from auto_reporting.rb

+###Before You Begin

-1. Update credentials.rb to use your credentials
+  1. Update resources/confidential.rb to use your credentials and test data
-2. Update test_data.rb to hold test data, or delete references to it thoughout the campaign.
-3. Activate the Google Spreadsheets API and place credentials.json in the base directory of the project.
+  2. Activate the Google Spreadsheets API and place credentials.json in the base directory of the project.
-4. make sure run-auto-reporting points to the correct version of Ruby
+  3. make sure run-auto-reporting points to the correct version of Ruby